-To scale a Stream Analytics job with Machine Learning functions, consider the following factors:
+To scale a Stream Analytics job with Studio (classic) functions, consider the following factors:

 - The input event rate.

-- The tolerated latency for the running Stream Analytics job (and thus the batch size of the Machine Learning web service requests).
+- The tolerated latency for the running Stream Analytics job (and thus the batch size of the Studio (classic) web service requests).

-- The provisioned Stream Analytics SUs and the number of Machine Learning web service requests (the additional function-related costs).
+- The provisioned Stream Analytics SUs and the number of Studio (classic) web service requests (the additional function-related costs).

 A fully partitioned Stream Analytics query was used as an example.
-If a more complex query is needed, the Azure Stream Analytics forum is a great resource for getting additional help from the Stream Analytics team.
+If a more complex query is needed, the Microsoft Q&A question page for Azure Stream Analytics is a great resource for getting additional help from the Stream Analytics team.

 To learn more about Stream Analytics, see: